Alone2/studyFlash/README.md

 # studyFlash
-A python application form learning flashcards inside your terminal (for language learning)
+A python application for learning flashcards inside your terminal (for language learning)

 ## Table of Contents
 1. [Installation](#installation)